Dewb/monome-rack/README.md

 ## Issues

 * The state of working memory and the flash memory are persisted to the VCVRack patch, but something is wrong with the preset glyphs.
-* The WW code is designed to run by itself in a microcontroller and stores state in a lot of file-scope static variables.
+* The WW firmware code is designed to run by itself in a microcontroller and stores state in a lot of file-scope static variables.
 Running this code unaltered in a Rack plugin means that every plugin instance shares the same state variables, so using more than one WW module in a patch does not work as expected.
 * Unplugging a real monome’s USB cable while it’s connected to a virtual module causes a crash.
-* The AVR mock_hardware library is a simple collection of egregious hacks.
+* The `mock_hardware` library that bridges between the C++ API of VCVRack and the C API of the AVR microcontroller is a simple collection of egregious hacks.
 It needs a redesign before it gets extended much further, i.e. to other module firmwares.
 * Currently, for both virtual and physical grids, only modern varibright 128 models are supported.
-Adding virtual 64/256 grids should be easy; the widget code can already handle them, the FTDI hacks just need to be improved to do proper device identification.
-I’d also like to support non-varibright and other older models for better compatibility testing.
-And maybe a virtual 512?
+Adding virtual 64/256/512 grids should be straightforward; the widget code is already implemented, the FTDI hacks just need to be extended to do proper device identification.
+It's also a goal to support non-varibright and other older models, in both hardware and software, for better compatibility testing.
 * No performance analysis has been done.
 Changes were made with intent to be efficient, and initial testing sounds good, but no deep study of the timing or the CPU utilitization has been performed yet.
 There is likely room for improvement.

 For more, see [the discussion thread here](https://llllllll.co/t/white-whale-in-vcvrack/10337).